cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

   items in the sequence available to an application as they are received.

+Terms and concepts for floating-point values such as Infinity, NaN (not a number), negative zero, and subnormal are defined in [IEEE754].

 Where bit arithmetic or data types are explained, this document uses the notation familiar from the programming language C, except that "\*\*" denotes exponentiation.
 Similar to the "0x" notation for